neuro-ml/inverse_weighting/README.md

 * [Experiment Reproduction](#experiment-reproduction)

 ## *iw* in a few lines of code
+The purpose of this repo is reproducibility.

-Despite the large repo with the reproducibility purpose, the method itself could be explained in a few lines and integrated in your favorite python DL framework.
+The method itself could be explained in a few lines of code and then integrated in your favorite python DL framework.

-(1) Firstly, we need connected components for the 3D ground truth mask (or patch):
+(1) Firstly, we need **connected components** for the 3D ground truth mask (or patch):
 ```
 >>> from skimage.measure import label